This Instant Pot Salsa Verde Chicken can be made in the Instant Pot or the slow cooker – it's a one pot Mexican-inspired rice bowl.

 Instructions

-- Add olive oil, chicken, onion, garlic, spices, broth, salsa, beans, corn and rice to Instant Pot in that order.
+- Add olive oil, chicken, onion, garlic, spices, green chilies, corn and salsa to the Instant Pot in that order.
 Cook on high pressure for 5 minutes, then do a quick release of the pressure.
 Instant Pot will take about 10-15 minutes to come to pressure, then the 5 minutes to cook.

-- Divide among four bowls and top with avocado, jalapeno and cilantro.
+- Divide among four bowls and top with avocado, green onions, jalapeno and cilantro.
 Serve and enjoy!

 Comments & Reviews